Wazuh server cluster

 None

-Master verifies that worker integrity is correct.
+The master node verifies that the worker node integrity is correct.

 syn_m_c